xchem/oxxchem/assays.md

 2. Dementia / Alzheimers
 3. Cancer

-These will be screened by XChem and
+These will be screened by XChem and followed up on as part of Ox XChem

 Currently the targets developed and screened / being screend by Ox XChem are: